TashiWalde/sHoTT/src/xdtt/01-setup.rzk.md

 #end fiberwise-universes
 ```

-## The universes of groupoids and categories
+### The universes of Rezk types

-First we have the naive
+We have the fiberwise universe of Resk types.

 ```rzk
 #def Rezk